dani5150/dani5150/README.md

 I am a **Services and Telecommunications Engineering student** and I use this profile as a **technical portfolio** to document my academic and personal work in **Software Analysis and Design**.

-This repository showcases projects related to:
+This profile includes projects related to:
 - Software requirements engineering
 - UML modeling
 - Software design and architecture